 - asking the lawyer who helped to draft the will

-- searching for will information in the Legacy vault (managed by gov.sg)
+- searching for will information in My Legacy (managed by LifeSG)

 - searching for will information in the Wills Registry (managed by Singapore Academy of Law)